linode/docs/docs/guides/quick-answers/linux/how-to-use-the-linux-alias-command/index.md

 modified_by:
   name: Heather Zoppetti
 published: 2020-11-06
-title: How to Use the Linux Alias Command
+title: How to Use the Linux alias Command
-h1_title: Using the Linux Alias Command
+h1_title: Using the Linux alias Command
 tags: ["linux"]
 ---